chankeypathak/anglerfish/README.md

 **Description:** Adds your app to autostart and/or launcher icon on the Desktop.
 According to XDG standard.
 Runs on Linux.
 Other platforms simply does nothing.
+Windows and Os X dont have a desktop launcher standard file.
+Windows only have `*.lnk` but thats meant to be an Internet-only shortcut.

 **Arguments:**
 - `app` the name of your app.
 String type.